semaphoreci/book-cicd-docker-kubernetes/chapters/03-kubernetes-deployment.md

 meaning that when updating a deployment of size 100, 25 new pods are immediately created, while 25 old pods are shutdown.
 Each time a new pod comes up and is marked ready, another old pod can be shutdown.
-Each time an old pod has completed its shutdown and its resources have been freed, another new pod can be created.
+Each time an old pod has completed its shut down and its resources have been freed, another new pod can be created.

 ## 2.8 Quick Demo